MatrixAINetwork/SIMD-architecture/README.md

 # SIMD-architecture
-Overall architecture for ABC implementing multipreocessors of SIMD cores.
+Overall architecture for Bayesian Computer's multiprocessors of SIMD cores.